MOSES * EGYPT * SPAETH

 "... the results of modern research all the way up to the present have been applied and discussed to an astonishing extent. - Well-articulated, thought-provoking - it has the potential to change our present view of the historical sequence of events in the Near East in the second millennium B.C. ...".

-Leo Hjortsoe, University Lecturer in Classic Philology, - the University of Copenhagen
+Leo Hjortsoe, University Lecturer in Classical Philology, - the University of Copenhagen

-Concerning Ove von Spaeth's momentous new-orientating treatise on "Dating the Oldest Egyptian Star Map", published in "Centaurus International Magazine on The History of Mathematics, Science, and Technology" in 2000 (Vol. 42;3, pp.159-179): it has gained sustained admiration and respect internationally for its untraditional observations and solving special difficult problems of particular importance to Ancient Egyptian astronomy and the chronology perspectives. - In addition, the actual findings later supported research for an improved historical dating of the historical times of Moses.
+"...
+Concerning Ove von Spaeth's momentous, new-orientating treatise on "Dating the Oldest Egyptian Star Map", which was published in "Centaurus International Magazine on The History of Mathematics, Science, and Technology" (2000, Vol. 42:3, pp. 159-179): - a scientific pioneering work which has gained sustained admiration and respect internationally for its non-traditional observations and for finding solutions to difficult problems of key importance to ancient Egyptian astronomy and the chronological perspectives.
+In addition, the actual findings have furthered research on rendering more accurate the dating of Moses' historical period …"

 (From the Inside Flap:)